Erasmus+ Partnerships for Cooperation

 The European Union programme Erasmus+ funds education, training and youth Partnership projects in organisations across Europe as part of Key Action 2.
 This funding is to help increase the quality and relevance of their activities, to develop networks, to boost internationalisation and to transfer innovative practices.
 Partnership projects should produce results and learning that are re-usable, transferable, and that can be scaled up.

 There are two types of Erasmus+ Partnership project, Cooperation Partnerships and Small-scale Partnerships.
 This page explains how an organisation can use Partnership projects and how to get involved.
-You can then sign up to our newsletter or come to an information session to find out more.
+You can then sign up to our mailing list or come to an information session to find out more.

 If you want to apply for funding, you will need to be familiar with the Erasmus+ priorities.
 You will also need to read the Key Action 2 section of the Erasmus+ Programme Guide to understand the programme rules.